han-yaeger/yaeger/docs/entities.md

 ## Movement of dynamic entities

+Dynamic entities can move around the scene, by setting their motion.
+This movement is applied each GWU, which means the entity moves discretely across the scene (as opposed to continuously).

+The motion consists of a `direction` and `speed`, which can be set individually or together.
+The `direction` is a double, where the value 0 denotes downward and 180 logically means upward.

 ## Different types of entities

 There are several Entities available, which can be divided into four different